usnaveen/TubeFocus-Backend/README.md

 - **Docker-Compatible**: Same approach as production container

 ### API Endpoints
-- `/predict` endpoint: Score videos with `title_only` or `title_and_description` modes
+- `/score/detailed` endpoint: Advanced scoring with multiple ML models and detailed analysis.
-- `/simpletitledesc` endpoint: Simplified scoring with 3 modes (title_only, title_and_description, title_and_clean_desc)
+- `/score/simple` endpoint: Simplified scoring with 3 modes (title_only, title_and_description, title_and_clean_desc)
-- `/upload` endpoint: Generate witty session summaries using Gemini 1.5 Flash
-- `/api/score` endpoint: Advanced scoring with multiple ML models
-- `/api/feedback` endpoint: Collect and store user feedback for model training
+- `/feedback` endpoint: Collect and store user feedback for model training.
+- `/health` endpoint: Health check for the API.

 ## ML Models Used